The C Interfaces:

 The target object must already exist in the file.

-and obj_name
+obj_loc_id and obj_name specify the

 location and name, respectively, of the target object,